-This site is dedicated to three text based communication aids called Htyp, Write Easy and RC-scan.
-All are accessible by keyboard, mouse and switches, all use synthetic speech and digitised speech, are available under Windows, need some service and have been thoroughly tested.
+This site is dedicated to text based communication aids called Htyp, Write Easy, RC-scan and Oriented-scan.
+All are accessible by keyboard, mouse and switches, use synthetic speech and digitised speech, are available under Windows, need some service and have been thoroughly tested.

-Htyp or Helps Type Your Prose is the oldest and was used in research intended for reading subjects with a communication handicap such as acquired dysarthria by bulbar ALS.
-Htyp is inspired by research from Alm, Newell and Todman who investigated reuse of stored text for people with a communication handicap.
+Htyp or Helps Type Your Prose is the oldest and was used in research intended for reading subjects with a communication handicap such as acquired dysarthria because of bulbar ALS.
+Htyp is inspired by research from Alm, Newell, Todman and others who investigated reuse of stored text for people with a communication handicap.

-Write Easy is a more recent project that uses Morse Code with maintained dashes to access macro’s and word prediction.
+Write Easy is a more recent project that uses Alternative Morse Code with sustained dashes to access macro’s and word prediction.
 With switches it combines unprecedented input rate with convincing presentation.
 If I would need a communication aid myself, Write Easy would be my choice.

-Mail if you care to share something with me.
+Mail if you want to share something with me.